jose-techcode/Spring-Product/README.md

 # 8. Notes

-For GraalVM, PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or use docker-compose-jvm.yaml.
+For PostgreSQL, Redis, and Kafka to work, you need to configure both on your machine or use docker-compose-jvm.yaml.
 To use the application without Redis and Kafka, use the branch native or docker-compose-native.yaml.
 This project don't use Spring Security.
 Much of this project is for learning purposes.